tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎 GME/客户端 API/Android SDK/接口文档_intl_en.md

 ### Getting speaker volume level

 This API is used to get the speaker volume level.
 An int-type value will be returned to indicate the volume level.
 101 indicates that the `SetSpeakerVolume` API has not been called.
-`Level` indicates the real-time volume level, while `Volume` the speaker volume level.
+`Level` indicates the real-time volume level, while `Volume` is the speaker volume level.
 The final volume level equals to Level*Volume%.
-For example, if the value of "Level" is 100 and that of `Volume` is 60, then the final volume level will be 60.
+For example, if the value of "Level" is 100 and that of “Volume” is 60, then the final volume level will be 60.

 #### Function prototype